slava-vishnyakov/rag_engine/README.md

 # RAG Engine

-RAG Engine is a Python package for implementing Retrieval-Augmented Generation (RAG) using OpenAI's embeddings and a SQLite database.
+RAG Engine is a Python package for implementing Retrieval-Augmented Generation (RAG) using OpenAI's embeddings and a SQLite database with vector search capabilities.

 ## Installation